awsdocs/aws-systems-manager-user-guide/doc_source/session-preferences-run-as.md

 Using this method, all sessions are run by the same OS user for all the IAM users in your account who connect to the instance using Session Manager\.

 **How it works**
-If you enable Run As support for sessions, the system checks for access permissions as follows:
+If you turn on Run As support for sessions, the system checks for access permissions as follows:

 1. For the user who is starting the session, has their IAM user account or role been tagged with `SSMSessionRunAs = os-user-account-name`?